MarvinBaral/BalloonShooter/README.md

 ## Current Status:
 * Servo-Control is working
 * automatical shooting is working
-* object detection and distance detection working.
+* object detection and distance detection working

-There just has to be a accurate flightpathcalculation and a prediction of the position of moved objects.
+* physical flightpathcalculation is working
+* a simple version of position predicition of moving objects is implemented

 ## Protocol for Communication between PC and Arduino:
 \<char select {0-1}\>;\<int degree {-61 to 93}\>;